sreichel/magento-StackExchange_DisableAdvancedSearch/README.md

+# DISCONTINUED

+It is part of [OpenMage](https://github.com/OpenMage/magento-lts/) v20.13.0.

+---

 # DisableAdvancedSearch Magento 1 Extension

 This extension adds availability to disable search by SKU, even when SKU is globally set to searchable.